gallotor/ToDoList/README.md

 ## 👉 Launch a hot reload deployment for the application

 As a bonus, it is simple to stablish an inner loop development cycle with hot reload in the cluster, using [Skaffold](https://skaffold.dev/) from GCP.
 Skaffold can deploy and reload the application automatically with every source change and it enables a fast and efficient development cycle.
-To enable the skaffold development mode, simply type:
+To activate the skaffold development mode, simply type:

 ```console
 $ skaffold dev -p local